How to apply

 Accreditation process and outcomes

 It takes us around four to five months to check and assess an accreditation application.

 When we receive your application, we'll email you to confirm it's arrived.
 We'll check to make sure you meet the eligibility criteria and have completed the application correctly.
 We'll contact you if we have any queries.

 If everything is ok, we'll send your application to one of our professional assessors.
 They will complete a report and we'll write to you with their decision.

 Your application may be:

 This means you've not met all the criteria in full and should make a resubmission.
 We'll send you a detailed assessment report explaining which criteria you didn’t meet and what you need to do to meet the required standard.
+See our resubmission guide (below) for more information on how to resubmit your application.

 This means that you have not shown us that you meet the standard at this time.
 You will not be able to reapply for 12 months, which will give you time to reflect on your practice, talk with your supervisor and undertake additional CPD if required.

 If your application is deferred, you have up to six months to submit additional information and have your application reassessed.
 You only need to address the criteria which were not met in your application.

 You should email us your additional information together with the completed cover sheet, sent with your deferral email or available below.

 If you don't make a resubmission within six months, we'll consider your application unsuccessful.
 You can reapply for accreditation at any time, but you'll have to complete a new application in full.